 That’s quite the difference!

 But aren’t stock funds risky?
 Yes, of course.
 But remember – you’re in your 20s!
-You’ve got plenty of time to ride out the ups and downs of the stock market.
+Aggressive investing in your 20s gives you plenty of time to ride out the ups and downs of the stock market.
+This could make all the difference for when you go to retire, because if you wait until you’re older, market crashes or other times of volatility may prevent you from retiring on time.

 Over the long haul, stocks are going to produce a positive return.
 So as long as you put any market jitters aside, you’re going to be giving your nest egg the best chance you can of letting it grow to its full potential.

-Thinking about retirement in your 20s may seem like the last thing you should be doing at this age.
+Thinking about how to save for retirement in your 20s may seem like the last thing on your mind.
 But the sooner you begin, the easier it’s going to be to accomplish everything you’ll eventually want to do.

 Let your vision of retirement motivate you to participate in your 401k plan and save until it hurts.
 Remember also to invest aggressively so that you’ll maximize your chances for growth.

-Believe me – by the time you’re in your 30s or 40s with hundreds of thousands more dollars than your peers, you’ll be glad you got started when you did.
+Believe me – by the time you’re in your 30s or 40s with hundreds of thousands more dollars than your peers, you’ll be glad you got started with saving for retirement in your 20s.

 Contributor’s opinions are their own.
 Always do your own due diligence before investing.